Trade directory · Green Bay metro · Wisconsin

 1

-Complete 4-year HVAC apprenticeship program or demonstrate equivalent work experience (typically 8,000 hours) in the trade.
+Complete 4-year HVAC apprenticeship program or equivalent work experience under licensed contractor.
+Document all training hours and experience.

 01/06